Catel/Catel.Docs/src/vnext/content/_index.md

 # Catel

-Catel is an application development platform with the focus on MVVM (WPF, Universal Windows Platform, Xamarin.Android, Xamarin.iOS and Xamarin.Forms).
+Catel is an application development platform with the focus on MVVM (WPF & Universal Windows Platform).
 The goal of Catel is to provide a complete set of modular functionality for Line of Business applications written in any .NET technology, from client to server.